Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 # exercise_name_solution.py

-This file contains the suggested solution along with any alternates.
+This file contains the suggested solution along with any alternate soltuions.
 The primary solution is used by the grader to check correctness.
 Once the user completes the exercise successfully, the full contents of this file are displayed.

 For `pyskillz_tools.Exercise`: